eventespresso/event-espresso-core/docs/N--Core-Functionality/dependency-injection-coffeepot.md

 );
 ```

-Now anytime **CoffeePot** encounters a class that type hints for ` OtherInterface ` it will inject the cached instance of ` OtherClass `.
+Now anytime **CoffeeShop** encounters a class that type hints for ` OtherInterface ` it will inject the cached instance of ` OtherClass `.

 ###WILDCARD * Recipes

-Building Recipes for EVERY single class would be really tedious, so CoffeePot supports Wildcards in both the class names and filepaths.
+Building Recipes for EVERY single class would be really tedious, so CoffeeShop supports Wildcards in both the class names and filepaths.
 Here's a Recipe that handles ALL of the standard core EE db model classes:

 ```